resoursea/api/README.md

 }
 ~~~

-Here we can see that the declared initial state was injected in the Resource constructor, and the `ID` sent by the URI was also injected in the constructor.
+Here we can see that the declared initial state was injected in the `Gopher` constructor, and the `api.ID` sent by the URI was also injected in the constructor.

 ## The Mapped Methods